CSRG-Group/dcs-notes.github.io/cs139/Lang1.md

 title: HTML
 math: true
 part: true
+nex: Lang2
 ---

-This document is split into two parts theory and practical

 # Introduction
-Stands for HyperText Markup Language
+Stands for HyperText Markup Language.

-HTML is a __semantic__ language it describes the structure of the document and not the content
+HTML is a __semantic__ language it describes the structure of the document and not the content.

 # HTML Nesting structure
 ## parent
-A tag is a parent of another if it immediately encloses the tag
+A tag is a parent of another if it immediately encloses the tag.
 ## child
-A tag is a child of another if it is immediately enclosed by the tag
+A tag is a child of another if it is immediately enclosed by the tag.
 ## ancestor
-A tag is an ancestor if it the parent or the parent of an ancestor of a tag
+A tag is an ancestor if it is the parent or the parent of an ancestor of a tag.
 ## ancestor
-A tag is an descendant if it the child or the child of an descendant of a tag
+A tag is an descendant if it is the child or the child of a descendant of a tag.
 ## Sibling
-Two tags are siblings if they share a parent
+Two tags are siblings if they share a parent.

 # Syntax
-HTML uses code tags for opening and closing to give information about the content inside opening use `<>` and closing starts with a backslash `</>`
+HTML uses code tags for opening and closing to give information about the content inside, opening use `<>` and closing starts with a backslash `</>`

-the tags can also contain attributes additional information likes to other pages or ids
+The tags can also contain attributes with additional information like the class or ids.

 Desc| Code
 ----|-------